wp-plugins/dansnet-meta-tag/readme.txt

 This plugin supports following tags:

-*	"desription" defines keywords for search engines
+-	"desription" defines keywords for search engines
-*	"keywords" define a description of your web page
+-	"keywords" define a description of your web page
-*	"author" defines the author of a page
+-	"author" defines the author of a page
-*	"robots" defines if your web page should be indexed or not
+-	"robots" defines if your web page should be indexed or not

+Meta tag settings can be found on the general settings page from your Worpress installation.

 == Installation ==

 Upload the Dansnet Meta Tag plugin to your blog, and activate it.
+Meta tag settings can be found on the general settings page from your Worpress installation.

 == Screenshots ==